NoelCav/XSplitScreen/README.md

 Bloodgem64
 kwiki

+- Special thanks to my son: the best splitscreen partner in the world!

 ## Changelog

 **2.0.0**

-- Added UI assignment screen
+- Added assignment screen
+- Added config entry for auto enable on startup
-- Changed player names to reflect local profile name
+- Changed player names to reflect local profile name in most cases
 - Changed player highlights to reflect preferred color
 - Changed cursor center to the center of assigned screen
-- Fixed gamepad cursors
+- Fixed most issues for gamepad cursors
 - Fixed character selection
 - Fixed artifact selection
-- Fixed most keybinds not being loaded
+- Fixed most keybinds not loading
 - Mod now uses BepInEx log and config file to store preferences
+- Changing bindings in the settings menu will save the bind to the player who last moved their cursor (sometimes breaks in runs)

 **1.2.1**